guppytrain/linux/README.md

-# linux related utilies and functions for dev and docker related stuff.
+# linux related utilities and functions for dev and docker related stuff.